 Our regular Hot Topic explores current and future banking issues and trends, addressing important challenges, opportunities and imperatives facing the banks including risk, regulation, remediation, transformation, workforce, technology, leadership, executive accountability, pricing and cost management.

-Banking & Capital Markets Partner, PwC Australia
+Banking and Capital Markets Leader, PwC Australia

 Tel: +61 3 8603 0639

-Banking & Capital Markets Director, PwC Australia
+Banking and Capital Markets Solutions and Capability Leader, PwC Australia